awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 1. **Parse command-line arguments**: The program checks if the correct number of arguments (2) are provided, which are the IAM role and the account number.

-2. **Introduce Amazon ECR**: The program provides a brief introduction to Amazon ECR and the AWS SDK's `EcrClient` interface.
+2. **Introduce Amazon ECR**: The program provides a brief introduction to Amazon ECR.

 3. **Checks the local machine for a docker image**: The program checks the local mahcine for a docker image named hello-world.
 If it's not located, the program ends.